replicate/cog-examples/notebook/README.md

 # notebook

-A simple example using a Jupyter notbook with Cog
+A simple example using a Jupyter Notebook with Cog

 ## Usage